Competition

 applies when a person authorized under this Law to remove anything from

-he or she removed a document or other material from premises and that to the
+document or other material from premises and that to the best of their

-best of his or her knowledge and belief the document or other material is the
+knowledge and belief the document or other material is the property of a

 (8) The presumption in paragraph (9)